-The Company leases warehouse and office space under an operating lease from the Sheila Steiner Revocable Trust.
-The trustees of this trust are Sheila Steiner, and her son, Michael S. Steiner.
-Michael S. Steiner is Chairman of the Board of Directors, President and a director of the Company.
-Michael S. Steiner, individually, is also a principal shareholder of the Company.
+The Company's wholly-owned subsidiary, Steiner-Atlantic Corp. ("Steiner Atlantic") leases warehouse and office space under an operating lease from 290 NE 68 Street, LLC (the "Landlord"), which is owned by Michael S. Steiner and Robert Steiner.
+Michael S. Steiner is Executive Vice President, Chief Operating Officer, and a director of the Company.
+Michael S. Steiner, individually, is also a shareholder of the Company.
+Robert Steiner is the brother of Michael S. Steiner and is also a shareholder of the Company.